Special Function Officer

 Syllabi

 Providing course syllabi ensures openness and transparency in course expectations, fostering a clear and accessible learning environment for all students.
-To see the course syllabi for the Police Academy Department, click the link below.

-Syllabi for Police Academy Department Courses
+View syllabi for Police Academy Department courses (opens in a new tab)

 Program Courses